scholzj/Python-Code-Examples/README.md

 ## 10_request_response.py

 This example connects to the AMQP broker using AMQP 1.0, sends a request message and wait for a response, which should be sent by the Eurex system.

+# Documentation

+More details about Python APIs and code examples can be found in the Volume B of Eurex Clearing Messaging Interfaces documentation on http://www.eurexclearing.com/clearing-en/technology/eurex-release14/system-documentation/system-documentation/861464?frag=861450